frenck/spook/documentation/other_features.md

 :class: dropdown

 - The states that count as failure are `setup_error`, `setup_retry`, `migration_error` and `failed_unload`.
 An entry you disabled yourself sits in `not_loaded` and is not a failure.
 - A duration of zero is refused.
-It would put the deadline in the past, so the trigger would load and never fire.
+A deadline of now fires straight away, so zero would report every failure the moment it happened, which is the flapping this trigger exists to sit out.
 - Reloading your automations starts the clock again for anything broken at that moment.
 That is on purpose: an entry stuck in `setup_error` never announces itself a second time, so waiting for a change would mean never hearing about whatever was already broken.
 - One report per spell of trouble.
 If you want to be nagged until somebody fixes it, repeat the action yourself.